 There are plenty of examples of dominant businesses using names that seem almost random, such as Google.
 This is a perfect example of a short and simple name that's nonetheless very unique.
 Other popular brands, such as Apple or Facebook, employ a similar strategy (albeit using more familiar terms).

 Of course, those brands have a lot more going for them than just a memorable name.
-Still, choosing a strong brand name is a simple way to increase your own business' chance for success significantly.
-Plus, the right brand name can make your links look more appealing, which can lead more people to click on them.
+Still, choosing a strong business name is a simple way to increase your own business' chance for success significantly.
+Plus, the right name can make your links look more appealing, which can lead more people to click on them.

-Although each brand and situation is unique, there are several characteristics that most top-quality brand names share.
+Although each brand and situation is unique, there are several characteristics that most top-quality names share.
 These names are:

 - Easy to remember.
 This usually has to do with the length of the name and the words you decide to use.
 Shorter names are typically more memorable, which means it's best to settle on a one- or two-word option.

 - Easy to type.
-Along with being easy to remember, it shouldn't be a chore to type your brand name into a browser.
+Along with being easy to remember, it shouldn't be a chore to type your business name into a browser.
 If people can't remember how to spell the name, they'll have more trouble finding your site.

 - Unique.
 Copying the competition can be tempting.
 Your name needs to be unique, however, or you risk people confusing you with other businesses.

 Keep in mind that these aren't hard and fast rules.
-However, they can help you come up with better brand name options.
+However, they can help you come up with better business name options.
 Imagine, for example, that you're trying to come with a name for a cooking blog.
 Here are some of the names you might consider: